Plumping: Health effects

 A serving of plumped chicken can contain between 200 mg and 500 mg of sodium per serving, which is more than 25% of the USDA's recommended daily sodium intake.
 Non-plumped chicken generally contains 45 to 70 mg per serving.
 In January 2010, the American Heart Association released new guidelines calling for all Americans to reduce their sodium intake to 1,500 mg (equivalent to 3.8 g of salt) from 2,300 mg.
 Previously, 1,500 mg was the recommended limit for higher-risk individuals only.
 In a current study, research has shown that reducing salt intake by three grams a day would decrease new cases of heart disease by one-third each year.
 This would reduce heart disease- related deaths by an estimated 100,000 annually, and save up to an estimated $24 billion in annual health costs, according to a study published by the New England Journal of Medicine.
 Dr. Bibbins-Domingo of UCSF, who led the study for the New England Journal of Medicine says, “Reducing salt intake could be as beneficial as quitting smoking, weight loss, and using cholesterol medication.”

 Supporters of plumping cite that chicken with as much as 330 mg or less of sodium per serving is eligible for the American Heart Association’s seal of approval.
 However, the National Academy of Sciences Institute of Medicine recently conducted hearings exploring health risks associated with high salt intake, including testimony that addressed the practice of plumping.
 Health experts have weighed in on the issue.
 In a June 22, 2009 Los Angeles Times article, Marion Nestle, Professor of Nutrition, Food Studies and Public Health at New York University, noted that “the practice of saltwater plumping [adds] unnecessary salt to people’s diets, [and] it also increases the water weight of chicken.”

+In the US, plumped meat was found to contain up to 210% increase in potassium, up to 75% increase in phosphate, compared with unplumped product.
+Knowledge of the practice of plumping and its consequences is important for those patients with chronic kidney disease who are trying to limit intake of potassium, phosphate, or both.